clambro/black-hole-thesis/docs/description.md

 \partial_t m = r^2\frac{A}{N}\Phi\Pi
 $$

 In our simulation, we only ever use the $\partial_r m$ equation to update our other functions, but we track the $\partial_t m$ equation throughout the simulation as well (we call it the "alternate mass" in the code).
 These two independent ways of calculating mass must be equal to fourth order across our whole simulation.
-Defining the "alternate mass" as $m_A$, we get a similar residual quantity as before:
+Defining the "alternate mass" as $m_A$, we get a similar residual quantity as before

 $$
 ||m(t, r) - m_A(t, r)||_2 = \zeta(t)